 In the absorption stage, the charger holds the maximum voltage for a chosen and charge it with reduced current as the internal resistance of the cannot accept the charger current at the maximum output.
 When the current drops to a percentage greater than 10% of the charger total output, it will move to the float stage.
 Meanwhile, such transmission from absorption to float stage could be time-based.
 In other words, if the charger stays at the absorption stage it will move to the float in about 4 hours or more.

-Almost all the charger has the transmission stages and is sometimes automatically controlled based on time-frame.
+Almost all the lead acid battery charger has the transmission stages and is sometimes automatically controlled based on time-frame.

 Ion the other hand, lithium batteries do not need such equalization stages during their charging.
 For instance, using an equalization of 15V and above to a lithium can cause a serious damage to its cells, according to expert response.

 The charger has a ‘return to bulk’ voltage function.
 Meaning that a 100 percent full of the is approximately 12.7V when it enters into the float stage, it will maintain the at a pre-set voltage and also support any loads running at the time.
 In the case of running load that caused the voltage in the float stage to reduce, the charger will start a new charge cycle and start re-charging the .
 Normally 12.5V-12.7V is the charger’s ‘return to bulk’ basic setting which is very low for a .